How to Reinstall WordPress (The Correct Way)

 If pesky errors are what’s keeping you from accessing your WordPress dashboard, you can use the Hostinger auto-installer feature instead.

-It’s a similar method to the one mentioned before, as the only difference is that you will have to download and then re-upload your wp-content files manually.
+It’s a similar method to the one mentioned before, as the only difference is that you will have to download and then re-upload your wp-content files manually to reset WordPress installation.

 This method replaces the core WordPress files, providing you with a fresh new copy of WordPress while keeping your content files such as themes and plugins unchanged.